Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Khoa học và Đời sốngBáo Khoa học và Đời sống17/12/2024

 Located in Saqqara, the Pyramid of Djoser (also known as the Step Pyramid) is one of the oldest and most famous structures in ancient Egypt.
-Here are 12 interesting facts about the pyramid.
+Here are 12 interesting facts about this pyramid.

 Located in Saqqara, the Pyramid of Djoser (also known as the Step Pyramid) is one of the oldest and most famous structures in ancient Egypt.
-Here are 12 interesting facts about the pyramid.
+Here are 12 interesting facts about this pyramid.

 12 dieu dac biet ve kim tu thap co nhat van minh Ai Cap

-The First Pyramid: Built around 2670 BC for Pharaoh Djoser (Third Dynasty), this was Egypt's first pyramid and also one of the first pyramid-like structures in the world .
+The first pyramid: Built around 2670 BC for Pharaoh Djoser (Third Dynasty), this is the first pyramid of Egypt and also one of the first pyramid-shaped structures in the world .
 Photo: Pinterest.

 12 dieu dac biet ve kim tu thap co nhat van minh Ai Cap-Hinh-2